Subtyping Context-Free Session Types

 Subtyping for session types has spread beyond the regular realm.
-Das et al. introduce subtyping for nested session types, show the problem to be undecidable and present a sound but incomplete algorithm \cite{DBLP:conf/esop/DasDMP21}.
-In the context-free setting, the first and, to the best of our knowledge, only formulation before our work is that of Padovani \cite{DBLP:journals/toplas/Padovani19}.
-It proposes a simulation-based subtyping relation, proves the undecidability of the subtyping problem and provides a sound but incomplete implementation.
-Since it predates the higher-order formulation, the relation it proposes does not contemplate input/output subtyping nor functional types.
-Furthermore, its implementation relies heavily on the subtyping features of OCaml, the implementation language.
-In contrast, we propose a more expressive relation that allows arbitrary types in messages, input and output subtyping, as well as functional types.
-Furthermore, we provide an also sound but incomplete algorithm that is independent of the implementation language.
+Das et al.~\cite{DBLP:conf/esop/DasDMP21} introduce subtyping for nested session types, show the problem to be undecidable and present a sound but incomplete algorithm.
+In the context-free setting, the first and, to the best of our knowledge, only formulation before our work is that of Padovani~\cite{DBLP:journals/toplas/Padovani19}.
+It proposes a simulation-based subtyping relation, proves the undecidability of the subtyping problem and provides a sound but incomplete algorithm.
+This undecidability proof also applies to our system, as it possesses all the required elements: width-subtyping on choices, sequential composition and recursion.
+The subtyping relation proposed by Padovani contemplates neither input/output subtyping nor functional subtyping.
+Furthermore, its implementation relies on the subtyping features of OCaml, the implementation language.
+In contrast, we propose a more expressive relation, featuring input/output subtyping, as well as functional subtyping.
+Furthermore, we provide an also sound algorithm that is independent of the implementation language.

 Our subtyping relation is based on a novel form of observational preorder, $\mathcal{XYZW}$-simulation.
 There is, as far as we know, no analogue in the literature.
 It is a generalization of $\mathcal{XY}$-simulation, introduced by Aarts and Vaandrager in the context of learning automata~\cite{DBLP:conf/concur/AartsV10} but already known, under slightly different forms, as modal refinement~\cite{DBLP:conf/lics/LarsenT88}, alternating simulation~\cite{DBLP:conf/concur/AlurHKV98} and covariant-contravariant simulation~\cite{DBLP:conf/calco/FabregasFP09}.
-The contravariance on the derivatives introduced by $\mathcal{XYZW}$-simulation is also prefigured in contrasimulation~\cite{DBLP:conf/concur/Glabbeek93}, but the former uses strong transitions whereas the latter uses weak ones.
-There is a vast literature on other observational relations, to which Sangiorgi's book provides an introduction~\cite{C:book/Sangiorgi11}.
+The contravariance on the derivatives introduced by $\mathcal{XYZW}$-simulation is also prefigured in contrasimulation~\cite{C:book/Sangiorgi11,DBLP:conf/concur/Glabbeek93}, but the former uses strong transitions whereas the latter uses weak ones.
+There is a vast literature on other observational relations, to which Sangiorgi's book provides an overview~\cite{C:book/Sangiorgi11}.